ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 The `.archipelago` file may be extracted from the compressed file.
 Double-clicking the file will then open `ArchipelagoServer.exe` in order to host the multiworld on the local machine.
-Alternatively, running `ArchipelagoServer.exe` and pointing the resulting file selection prompt to the `.archipelago` file or the generated compressed folder that was generated will begin hosting.
+Alternatively, running `ArchipelagoServer.exe` and pointing the resulting file selection prompt to the `.archipelago` file or the generated compressed folder will begin hosting.

 ## Connecting to an Archipelago Server